OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-05.md

 ## 1 John 5:7

-For there are three that bear witness:
+For there are these three that bear witness:

 ## 1 John 5:8